 Ageism describes discrimination against people based on their age.

-It’s common in a lot of different industries, but particularly affects the fashion and beauty industry severely.
+It’s common in a lot of different industries but particularly affects the fashion and beauty industry severely.
 Mature people are often left out completely in advertisements.
 When they do get a spotlight, it is often to serve as tokens or being advertised products and clothes that do not comply with the current zeitgeist and the idea of a modern and empowered woman.

 Back in January 2020, the Guardian reported about the New Research conducted by the International Longevity Centre-UK which found that ageism could cost the fashion industry £11 billion in the next 20 years.
 The numbers speak for themselves.

 Mature women are still severely underrepresented in fashion advertisements and when there is age representation, racial representation is lacking massively: particularly women of colour.
 Despite the fact that a lot of modelling agencies now have a ‘mature’ or ‘grey’ category, ageing BIPOC models are almost nowhere to be found.
 Another striking remark is the fact that in a lot of cases, women in fashion or beauty ads marketed towards an older demographic aren’t actually part of that demographic which is misleading, discouraging and not empowering at all.
-A good example for this would be anti-ageing beauty advertisements, in which young, female, white models in their early 20s or 30s are advertising such products.
-The beauty industry as a whole targets ageing in the most noticeable way by selling products which inherently tell women to revert ageing and encourage them to try and look as young and possible by selling false promises and claims.
+A good example of this would be anti-ageing beauty advertisements, in which young, female, white models in their early 20s or 30s are advertising such products.
+The beauty industry as a whole targets ageing in the most noticeable way by selling products that inherently tell women to revert ageing and encourage them to try and look as young and possible by selling false promises and claims.

 So what can brands do differently in order to strive for more representation?